tynix5/stm32_embedded/balance_bot/README.md

 controller was also removed, as the system would never be fully stable.
 Using this configuration, the bot was better at balancing, but it still had trouble on hard, smooth surfaces.
 ### Second Revision ###
 Moved back to using a linear controller, this time only PD.
 Added a multiplier for errors greater than 5 degrees, balances much better on hard surfaces.
+### Third Revision ###
+Removed multiplier.
+Decided multiplier's effect was due to low battery voltage.
+Need to improve physical design before changing any more software.